RiturajKulshresth/Rakshak_RGB2NIR_RGB2TEMP/README.md

 - "RGN_to_NIR_Flir_Colab_1.ipynb" to train and predict NIR from RGB
 - "RgbToNir.py" is the same as the above notebook, just in the form of .py file.
+- "joint_bilateral_Filter.py" is used for post processing the image.

 ### Run for IITJ Dataset
 All files can be found in directory "Final_codes/IITJ_Dataset".
 To get the RGB to NIR and temperature prediction using IITJ dataset, run in the following order